 1. Disk Drill (Windows & Mac)

 Disk Drill data recovery software is a comprehensive application that can help users recover from a wide range of data loss scenarios.
-Operating specific versions of the tool provides SDHC card recovery for Mac and Windows machines.
+Operating specific versions of the tool provide SDHC card recovery for Mac and Windows machines.
 A clean interface makes it possible for any user to recover their lost files quickly and easily.
 Scans can be paused and restarted and the results can be mounted as a disk for a streamlined recovery process.

 The inclusion of free data protection tools that can create byte-level backups and safeguard important files and folders makes this a valuable application even if you don’t need to recover lost data.
 When performing deep scans, the program recognizes and can reconstruct files in over 400 different formats including all popular image and video filetypes.